-These straw purses exude summer beauty when planted with brightly-hued annuals that bloom tirelessly all season.
+This straw purse planter exudes summer beauty when filled with brightly-hued annuals that bloom tirelessly all season.
 Straw bags are readily and inexpensively available at thrift stores and that makes them a great option for making decorative purse planters for home decorating, summer events, and fundraising.
 You can very easily collect a large number of purses and convert them to planters with a few easy modifications.
 I planted mine with vibrant SunPatiens® Compact so they will bloom all season in either sun or shade.

 Disclosure: this project has been sponsored by Sakata, the creators of SunPatiens, who also provided me with the plants to try.
 I used SunPatiens® Compact “Royal Magenta” in this project, but there are many other gorgeous hues available.
 All opinions are my own.

 I first noticed SunPatiens at Moss Mountain Farm in Arkansas as the coral blooms were perfectly matched to P. Allen Smith’s coral-painted porch furniture.
 There are two new varieties in this year’s planters as can be seen in the photo above provided by P. Allen Smith.
 It seems that once you notice something you really like, then you start to see it everywhere!
 I saw them again at the Epcot International Flower and Garden Festival and again at the California Spring Trials.
 Read more about that and see how to make a DIY Floating Pond Planter while you are at it!

 SunPatiens are a hybrid of wild impatiens and New Guinea Impatiens bred by Sakata, a Japanese seed company.
 The result is a variety of impatiens that thrive in full sun to partial shade, have continuous color from the spring through hard frost, can handle high heat and humid conditions, are easy to grow and low-maintenance, and are unaffected by downy mildew.